SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Sullivan raid of Dec.
 15

-French is noted in Crackel and Andresen's article, HNH, Vol. XXIX, No. 4, p.
+Bennett account appearing in the Congregational Journal of 2/1/1852.
+French is also noted in Crackel and Andresen's article, HNH, vol. 29, no. 4, p.
 225, as listed by Sullivan.
-He is apparently identified by virtue of the fact that in Isaac W. Hammond, ed.
-New Hampshire Provincial and State Papers, John B. Clarke, Public Printer, Manchester, NH (1890) [Provincial and State Papers, Miscellaneous provincial and state papers, 1725 – 1800], Vol. XVIII, pp. 748 – 750, Sullivan notes the presence of his three clerks.
+He is apparently identified by virtue of the fact that in NHPSP vol. 18, pp. 748 – 750, Sullivan notes the presence of his three clerks.
 Those clerks were Peter French, Alexander Scammell and James Underwood.
 See Parsons' The Capture, p.
-25. Parsons suggests that French may also have been listed in one version of Bennett's account.
+25

 Frost, George